 While this is just a temporary solution to the problem, you can wait until browser updates are installed and bugs fixed.
 However, note that until then, you will have to rely on the online drive application to access your cloud documents.

-Solution 2: Fix corruption in registry
+Solution 2 – Fix corruption in the registry

 The Windows registry is a crucial component of the operating system, acting as the database system for all the user’s application/software and for the OS itself.
 The signs of corrupt windows registry include frequent crashing of applications, error messages on the screen, system refusing to boot, system slow down and the worst of all the blue screen of death.
 If Google Drive keeps on crashing, your drive’s and browser entries may be corrupted and causing conflicts.
 This may lead to frequent crashing of the app.
-To fix this, repair Windows registry with ReginOut.

-Solution 3: Reinstall Google Drive software
+Solution 3 – Reinstall Google Drive software

-Solution 4: Repair corrupted shared system files
+Solution 4 – Repair corrupted shared system files

 Google Chrome DDL files are in many cases shared with other applications.
 If these files are missing or are corrupted, Windows may misbehave, or even crash.
 You should scan and repair these files using System File Checker.
 To do so, follow the steps below.